opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 ```

 The flexibility of query-time autocomplete comes at the cost of search performance.
-When implementing this feature on a large scale, we suggest you use an index-time solution.
+When implementing this feature on a large scale, we suggest you use an index-time solution instead.
 With an index-time solution, you might experience slower indexing, but it’s a price you pay only once and not for every query.

 ### Edge N-gram matching (index time)